 THC Concentrate is essentially a marijuana extract.
 Trahydrocannabinol (THC), is the psychotropic chemical in the marijuana plant.
 TCH is extracted into potent levels, called Concentrate.
-It is much stonger than smoking marijuana, meaning less is needed to achive the same feeling.
+It is much stronger than smoking marijuana, meaning less is needed to achieve the same feeling.

-Since Cannabis Concentrates are so strong, compared to marijuana, Texas law automatically classifies TCH Concentrates as a Felony, under Penalty Group Two.Texas Statue ??
-481.116 is the controlled statute, and since Marijuana Concentrate is in Penalty Group 2, possessing under one gram would be a Third Degree Felony.
+Since Cannabis Concentrates are so strong, compared to marijuana, Texas law automatically classifies TCH Concentrates as a Felony, under Penalty Group Two.Texas Statue 481.116 deals with Marijuana Concentrate, which is in Penalty Group 2: possessing under one gram would be a Third Degree Felony.
 One to four grams is a Second Degree Felony.

 Because Cannabis Concentrates are so potent, THC can be used in a large variety of goods.
-Most common in Travis County would be:
+Most common THC Concentrates in Travis County would be:

 (a) Except as authorized by this chapter, a person commits an offense if the person knowingly or intentionally possesses a controlled substance listed in Penalty Group 2, unless the person obtained the substance directly from or under a valid prescription or order of a practitioner acting in the course of professional practice.